munhitsu/django-dowser/README.markdown

 Installation
 ============
-Download/pull ir and add to PYTHONPATH.
+Download/pull it and add to project PYTHONPATH.
 Than modify project configuration to add the app.

 settings.py